rodekruis/helpful-information/README.md

 As part of the installed dev-dependencies, we use [Prettier](https://prettier.io/) to format our code.
 To use these settings without a local setup, use the [Prettier Playground](https://prettier.io/playground/#N4Igxg9gdgLgprEAuEAdK7UwAoEMDO8ABAJ4QCuATkWABa5QDmc+RAllETLXEQDZwAZjCIAHBnD5EGAExoRRJLjyIUYo8iMGUIAW2W9KbRrRHiokgHSYoIADQgFMNtHzJQuSjoDueSgjcUXD5vXBI3BwAjSlwwAGs4GABlXF04ABkOOGRBYPw4KJj4xKTxMA5GZBhKcgKQOF1IuBkZZvSGRnJcZgAxCEpdXBhnJmQQXE0IexBTXT4AdVo2eHwyuCSA5bYAN2WSMbB8CJAOfMocGMZBnLy6gCt8AA8kioEARXIIeBu+fIdxShnMaDShxGQQby2f5GWDzNgybjIAAcAAZoRB8vMYqIxqJ-GdttkHABHT7wbA6USBcb4AC0FmazWm-lJbH8FO61yQuV+dXyujYVRqfNecAAgsMjJFNHBsHBKJkLELag58KKPl9skhqiqQDBcJE4QjaMgAEwOaq4Nh8CoAYT0XPGfD403I+QAKgbAjy-iBtrUAJJQVqwJJgIyiGBi4NJGAkAQ-fIAXyTQA) in your browser.

-When installing locally, we use [husky](https://typicode.github.io/husky/#/?id=faq) to automate the formatting not handles by your editor when using Git-commands.
+When installing locally, we use [husky](https://typicode.github.io/husky/#/?id=faq) to automate the formatting and testing (when not already handled by your editor).

 ### Local API

-To use a local API, without the need for any Google account/credentials.
+To use a local API, without the need for any Google account/credentials:

 1. Update the local [`environment.ts`](src/environments/environment.ts)-file with: